Skip to main content

 Restrict website access

-Using the Turnitin website to edit classes or assignments that were originally created within an integrated LMS can cause usage errors on both platforms.
-Administrators of accounts with configured integrations can either allow instructors and students to access both their LMS and the Turnitin website, or restrict access to the Turnitin website to a view-only state.
+Using the Turnitin website to edit classes or assignments that were created within an integrated LMS can cause usage errors on both platforms.
+Administrators of accounts with configured integrations can either allow instructors and students to access both their LMS and the Turnitin website or restrict access to the Turnitin website to a view-only state.

 • Full access - instructors and students have full access to view and edit account details, classes, and submissions.